 - Financing transactions (FG)

 - Property, plant, equipment and other assets (PPE)

 - Stock-based compensation (SC)

 The following is a summary of recent noteworthy revisions to the guide.
 Additional updates may be made to future versions to keep pace with significant developments.

-Revisions to guide made in October 2021
+Revisions made in March 2023

 TX 4, Recognition and measurement